kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-03-31-1 object oriented product.md

 ---
 layout: post
-title: OOP : Object Oriented Product
+title: Object Oriented Product
 tags: Earning Growing Product
 ---

 ## tl:dr

 1. **"Product" is a confused and contested term which causes problems** - It's fine to say there's no one right way to build great products and leave debates about form vs function to the internet but "Product" is, via definition and application, in danger of meaning so many things that it might mean nothing at all thus being either confusing or worse still impossible for companies trying to make great products and/or work at speed and scale.